jddmartin/dense_output_example_usage/README.md

 2. Canonical non-linear oscillator: [`van_der_pol.py`](examples/van_der_pol.py)
 3. Complex variable extension of the famous Lorenz equations: [`complex_lorenz.py`](examples/complex_lorenz.py)

-The first two examples simply reproduce output similar to the example Fortran driver code given by Hairer (see docstrings for links).
-Here I will briefly discuss the third example:  [`complex_lorenz.py`](examples/complex_lorenz.py), which is written in a more "pythonic" form than the other two.
+The first two examples simply produce text output similar to the example Fortran driver code given by Hairer (see docstrings for links).
+Here I will briefly discuss the third example:  [`complex_lorenz.py`](examples/complex_lorenz.py), which is written in a more "pythonic" form than the other two and graphically illustrates the advantages of dense output.

 The scipy wrappers for DOPRI5 and DOP853 allow differential equations to be solved that involve complex number components and derivatives (but only in *real* time).
 The [`complex_lorenz.py`](examples/complex_lorenz.py) example illustrates that the dense output extension can be used for a system of this type: the so-called "Complex Lorenz" system as studied by Fowler *et al.* http://dx.doi.org/10.1016/0167-2789(82)90057-4